-Designing a good chart of accounts is very much an art and not a science.
-A chart of accounts in most traditional accounting systems refers to a single data tag used to classify an asset, liability, equity, revenue or expense that the company incurs.
-There's some limited ability to group the data tags in one to two levels.
+Designing a good Chart of Accounts is very much an art and not a science.
+A Chart of Accounts in most traditional accounting systems refers to a single data tag used to classify an asset, liability, equity, revenue or expense that the company incurs.
+There may be some limited ability to group the data tags in one or two levels.

-Accounting Seed is far more sophisticated than most accounting systems in what is typically a single data field in a traditional accounting system is actually 14 data tags with an unlimited number of tag groups in Accounting Seed.
+Accounting Seed is far more sophisticated than most accounting systems because what is typically a single data field in a traditional accounting system is actually fourteen (14) data tags with an unlimited number of tag groups in Accounting Seed.

-There are many tag groups already included in the core Accounting Seed application but users can add an unlimited amount of their own.
-This allows users to segregate and report on data in the general ledger in literally millions of different ways.
+There are many tag groups already included in the core Accounting Seed application, but you can add an unlimited amount of their own tag groups (no limit on the amount).
+This allows you to segregate and report on data in the General Ledger in literally millions of different ways.

 How to Design a Chart of Accounts in Accounting Seed

-Designing a good chart of accounts in Accounting Seed is often much easier than in other systems since so much of the key data you need is already accounted for in the general ledger.
-The tendency we often see is that users want to build more complexity into their chart of accounts than is often needed.
-This is often because their legacy accounting system was not as robust as with data tags as Accounting Seed.
-Since the Accounting Seed general ledger is so powerful and flexible, the chart of accounts design process is much less stressful because the general ledger data can be naturally grouped and analyzed in a large variety of ways.
+Designing a good Chart of Accounts in Accounting Seed is often much easier than in other systems since so much of the key data you need is already accounted for in the General Ledger.
+The tendency we often see is that users want to build more complexity into their Chart of Accounts than is needed.
+This is often because their legacy accounting system was not as robust with data tags as Accounting Seed.
+Since the Accounting Seed General Ledger is so powerful and flexible, the Chart of Accounts design process is much less stressful because the General Ledger data can be naturally grouped and analyzed in a large variety of ways.

-We recommend the following steps for designing your chart of accounts:
+Follow these steps for designing your Chart of Accounts:

 - Balance Sheet GL Accounts

 - Revenue GL Accounts